As partners in God’s kingdom, we carry forth the legacy of Jesus Christ.

 In late June, I attended Anchor Points, which is OCF’s executive leadership course dedicated to pouring into the lives of OCF’s future leaders.
 I met a family who withstood five deployments in fifteen years of marriage.
 How have they done this?
 By living a life worthy of the call, staying on their knees, immersed in the Word and surrounded by loving fellowship.
 Throughout their journey, their faithfulness has allowed them to withstand the hardships that come with a life in the Army and the ability to shine Christ’s light to others.

 Another family came together in an interesting series of events.
 The spouse grew up in Liberia and as a teenager endured that nation’s civil war in which hundreds of thousands perished.
 She was able to escape and come to America, where she met her husband.
 Through her struggle, she knows what it is to be set free and to live a life for Christ.
 Now a mother of two beautiful daughters, she and her husband are committed to living a life worthy of the call of Christ.

 I challenge you to carefully consider where the Lord has you, who He has brought into your life and then ask if you are living each day for Christ.
 Rejoice that you have been bought at a price and are now part of this amazing lineage.

 As you stand at the foot of the Cross, ask yourself, “Have I lived a life worthy of the call?”
-(Ephesians 2:10; 2 Corinthians 5:20).
-The God of the Universe, has invited you to partner with Him.
+(Eph.
+2:10; 2 Cor.
+5:20).
+The God of the Universe has invited you to partner with Him.
 If we really grasp the truth of His calling, we will be passionate to complete his daily mission.

 About David Warner